 In April 2015, the Company reached a final resolution with the IRS in connection with the income tax audits for the years 2005 through 2007.
 Under the agreement, the Company made a one-time buy-in payment of \$1.2 million for taxes related primarily to the revaluation of a license for certain intellectual property rights of the Company to one of its international subsidiaries.
 This buy-in payment is final and no additional payment will be required with respect to the intellectual property license for the years under examination or for a previous or subsequent tax year.
-In addition, the Company expects to make a \$1.1 million related interest payment in the next few months as well as a \$0.2 million tax payment for the years 2008 to 2013.
+In addition, the Company made an interest payment of \$1.0 million as well as a tax payment of \$0.1 million for the tax years 2008 to 2013 in the third quarter of 2015.
 There were no penalties assessed on the Company as a result of the audits.

 For the second quarter of 2015, the Company's income tax provision included a one-time net charge of approximately \$2.7 million reflecting the taxes and interest, partially offset by the reversal of previously accrued tax liabilities and valuation allowances.
-Of the \$2.7 million charge, approximately \$1.6 million relates to taxes and \$1.1 million to interest.
+Of the \$2.7 million charge, approximately \$1.6 million was related to taxes and \$1.1 million was related to interest.